Using lasers in a pediatric dental practice is an increasing reality.

-Dental lasers represent easier and more efficient treatment for all patients, especially the pediatric patient.
+Dental lasers represent an easier and more efficient treatment for all patients, especially pediatric patients.
 These tiny beams of light are transforming the medical industry and are growing in popularity in dentistry because they help create a positive treatment atmosphere for patients of all ages.

-Needles used to anesthetize hard and soft tissue remain a fear among pediatric patients.
+Needles used to anesthetize hard and soft tissue remains a fear among pediatric patients.
 Other noxious stimuli that contribute to the development of dental phobias include:

 - FOUL SMELL of decay as it is displaced